mathieuphung/Navigo/README.md

 The Symfony Standard Edition is configured with the following defaults:

-  * An AppBundle you can use to start coding;
+  * An UserInterfaceBundle as the user interface;

+  * A BackBundle as the backoffice;

   * Twig as the only configured template engine;